gaschlabgit/Scripts/README.md

 yeastmine.py  -- how to use python to query yeastmine, just an example.

 getGeneNamesGff.py --  Create a gff file from Sean's annotation files for Kevin.

+runSnpSift.py  -- Run SnpSift on a list of files to extract variant specific files.